EDUCATING A COMMUNITY

 Education is something that Americans often take for granted.
 It's unlikely that you know someone that didn't have a chance to attend school.
 In Haiti, only 50% of primary school age children go to school.
 The majority of people in Thomazeau have to work in their family's trade and don't have the opportunity to ever attend school.
 This vast lack of education contributes to extreme poverty in the region.

 We believe that offering an opportunity to learn is a vessel to end the poverty cycle in Thomazeau.
 With plans to build a primary school and library, we can educate more people in the community.
+Construction of the school began in June of 2017.

-The opportunity to learn gives Sophie dignity, a sense of purpose and hope for a better future.
+The opportunity to learn gives Sophie dignity, a sense of purpose, and hope for a better future.